tldr-pages/tldr/pages/windows/if.md

 `if /i {{string}} == {{string}} {{command}}`

-- Check whether file exist:
+- Check whether a file exist:

 `if exist {{path/to/file}} {{command}}`